Sorry to Bother You: Plot

-Cassius "Cash" Green lives in his uncle Sergio's garage with his girlfriend, Detroit, an artist.
+In a dystopian near future, Cassius "Cash" Green and his artist girlfriend Detroit live in the garage of Cash's uncle Sergio.
 Struggling to pay rent, Cash gets a job as a telemarketer for RegalView.
-Cash has trouble with customers until Langston, an older co-worker, teaches him to use his "white voice" and adopt a blithe, affluent persona on calls, at which Cash excels.
+He struggles with customers until his older co-worker Langston teaches him how to use his "white voice" and adopt a blithe, affluent persona during calls, at which Cash excels.

-Cash's coworker Squeeze forms a union and recruits Cash, Detroit, and their friend Sal.
-When Cash participates in a protest, he expects to be fired but is instead promoted to an elite Power Caller position.
-In the luxurious Power Caller suite, Cash is told by the lead Power Caller, Mr. ___, to always use his white voice.
-He learns that RegalView secretly sells military arms as well as cheap labor from the corporation WorryFree, through which employees sign lifetime contracts to work and be housed in factories, which many condemn as slave labor.
+Cash's co-worker Squeeze forms a union and recruits Cash, Detroit, and their friend Sal.
+When Cash participates in a protest, he expects to be fired but is instead promoted to an elite "Power Caller" position within the company.
+In the luxurious Power Caller suite, the lead Power Caller known as Mr. ___ tells Cash to always use his white voice.
+He learns that RegalView secretly sells military arms and cheap labor from the megacorporation WorryFree, through which employees sign lifetime contracts to work and be housed in factories, i.e. slave labor.

-Though Cash is initially uncomfortable with the job, he is celebrated at work and can now afford a new apartment, a flashy new car, and pays off Sergio's house (in the process keeping him from joining WorryFree).
-He stops participating in the union push and Detroit quits her RegalView job to avoid conflicting loyalties between the two, while secretly participating in the Left Eye Faction, an anti-WorryFree activist movement.
-She breaks up with Cash, arguing that his immoral job has changed him, while he insists he has the right to be proud of his success.
-He later attends Detroit's art exhibit and artistic performance uninvited, at which she uses a white voice of her own.
-When Cash is escorted through the union's picket line one morning, a picketer wounds him with a can of soda.
-Footage of the incident becomes an Internet meme; the thrower profits off of it herself, even signing a sponsorship with the brand of the soda she threw.
+Though Cash is initially uncomfortable with the job, he is celebrated at work and can now afford a new apartment and a flashy car while paying off Sergio's house, keeping him from joining WorryFree in the process.
+Through his newfound success, he initially improves his relationship with Detroit and boosts his sex life significantly.
+He stops participating in the union push and Detroit quits her RegalView job to avoid conflicting loyalties between the two, while secretly participating in the Left Eye Faction, an anti-WorryFree activist group.
+She eventually breaks up with Cash, arguing that his immoral job has changed him, while he insists he has the right to be proud of his success.

+As Cash is escorted through the union's picket line one morning, a picketer throws a can of soda at his head and injures him.
+Footage of the incident becomes a popular Internet meme, and even the woman who threw the can profits from it when she signs a sponsorship with the soda brand she threw.
+Cash attends Detroit's art exhibit and artistic performance uninvited, at which she uses a white voice of her own.
+He tries to stop the event, but that only motivates Detroit to kick him out, and she later has "everything but sex" with Squeeze.